Your Guide to Comparing Credit Score Ranges

 - Poor: From 300 to mid-600s

-This range increases your chances of getting approved for many types of loans and the ability to shop around.
-However, you still might not get a loan with ideal terms. - Very Good And Excellent: Above mid-700s
+This range increases your chances of getting approved for many types of loans and gives you the ability to shop around for the best rates.
+However, you still might not get a loan with the best terms available. - Very Good And Excellent: Above mid-700s

-It’s very unusual for a borrower to get denied for a loan with an excellent credit score.
-This is the range everyone should strive for as you will earn a low-interest rate and have more choices for repayment terms.
+It’s very unusual for a borrower to get denied for a loan with an excellent credit score, unless you have a lot of outstanding debt.
+This is the range everyone should strive for as you will earn a low interest rate and have more choices for repayment terms.

 The Same Scores Can Mean Different Outcomes

-Different credit-scoring models have different scoring criteria and ranges.
-Depending on the model the lender uses, the same credit score from your report could mean something different.
+Different credit scoring models have different criteria and ranges.
+Depending on the model the lender uses, the same credit reports details could be interpreted in different ways.
 For example, a FICO score of 660 could put you in the fair range, while a Vantage Score of 660 could bump you up to the good range.
 Typically a consumer has three credit scores that show up on a credit report.
 Lenders will use the ‘middle’ score to determine what you qualify for.
 It’s important you check your credit report regularly to determine what you need to work on and prevent identity theft.